Recruiting Ticker, Dec. 6: Update on Husker DL target coates; new walk-on commit; more on an NU visitor

 Check out Husker Extra's Recruiting Ticker feature throughout the current contact period to keep up with Nebraska's whereabouts on the recruiting trail as National Signing Day (Dec.
 18) draws closer.

-Nebraska is trying to win the services of junior college defensive lineman Julius Coates, a Rockford, Illinois native who's spent the last two seasons at East Mississippi Community College.
+Nebraska is trying to win the services of junior college defensive lineman Julius Coates, a Rockford, Illinois, native who's spent the past two seasons at East Mississippi Community College.

 On Friday, Coates officially reopened his recruitment, backing off his verbal pledge to Colorado.